Whyiest/xmlrpc-buldozer/README.md

 # 🐍 XML-RPC Buldozer
 <br>

-Bruteforce WordPress like a tank 🚜 — using the power of `system.multicall`.
+Bruteforce WordPress like a buldozer 🚜 — using the power of `system.multicall`.

 <br>
 By abusing the XML-RPC endpoint, this tool can test thousands of passwords per request, making bruteforcing stealthier and faster than traditional HTTP POST login attempts.